KhanInformatics/snomed-database-loader/queries/Readme.md

 ---

-## Useful SQL Queries
+## Useful SNOMEDCT SQL Queries

-Below are two ready‑made queries you can copy‑and‑paste directly into SSMS (or another SQL client).
+Below are useful queries you can copy‑and‑paste directly into SSMS (or another SQL client).
 They assume the data has already been loaded into the **SNOMEDCT** database and that the standard table names from `create_snomed_tables.sql` are in use.

 ### 1  Check the row counts of the current snapshot tables